-If you want to set up your VPN with Ubuntu or Kali, then you're in the right place.
-In this article, is a simple how-to guide to installing a VPN in Linux using Linux VPN GUIs, Network manager, and other methods.
+If you want to set up your VPN with Ubuntu, Kali or Mint, then you're in the right place.
+In this article, is a simple how-to guide to installing a VPN using Linux VPN GUI's, Network manager, and other methods.

-Thanks to its popularity, this article focuses on installing a VPN on Ubuntu.
-The same instructions should also work just fine for Linux Mint, Debian, and Kali (which is based on Debian), and should provide useful guidelines for users of other Linux distros.
+Thanks to its popularity, this article focuses on installing a VPN on Ubuntu, however, The same instructions apply to Linux Mint, Debian, and Kali (which is based on Debian), and should provide useful guidelines for users of other Linux distros.

 AirVPN’s “Eddie” client supports a range of Linux configurations and is open source.

 ExpressVPN also offers a custom Linux client, but it is command-line only and is not very fully-featured.
 It is available for Ubuntu, Fedora, and Raspbian, but is not open source.

 Outside of dedicated clients, probably the easiest way to install and use OpenVPN on most Linux systems is via the NetworkManager daemon.